PantalonOrange/VereinsApp/README.md

 Initial password for user admin: admin

 Developed was this project with a MariaDB.

 Create the Database, tables (look at the sourcefile) and a specific user for this database.

+I used the mysql database connector from oracle to connect the database